 There is so much to learn when you become a parent.
 How to feed a child.
 How to decode an infant’s cries.
 How to put them to sleep properly.
 Kids don’t come with instructions, but parenting classes can help.
 When it comes to the life-changing ordeal of parenthood, finding a group of like-minded individuals going through the same thing can be a huge help — and that’s what the best parenting classes provide.

 But because every parent and baby are different, you’ll need to find the right parenting classes for your particular circumstances.
-Parents can check with their local hospitals for classes, or search online for nationwide and local classes.
-Look for your child’s age group, specific content covered in the class, and teacher qualifications like an early childhood education or psychology degree.
+Parents can check with their local hospitals for classes, or search online for nationwide and local classes, many of which are free or low cost.
+Look for your child’s age group, specific content covered in the class, and teacher qualifications like a degree in psychology or early childhood education.

-If you’re wary of committing the time and energy to an in-person parenting class, or are worried about finding childcare, look to the wealth of online parenting classes available.
+If you’re wary of committing the time and energy needed for an in-person parenting class, or are worried about finding childcare, look to the wealth of online parenting classes available.
 You’ll get all the information without leaving the house.
 The biggest barrier?
 Telling quality from bullshit.

 The issue is not that internet-based parenting classes lack efficacy.
 Research has shown that online parenting classes increase feelings of parental efficacy and, in some cases, simultaneously reduce reports of problem behaviors in kids.
 They can work if you choose wisely.
-Happily, there are some genuinely great courses that really help.
 The five online parenting classes below are exceptional in providing coherent, actionable lessons.

 Who It’s For: Parents who are concerned about dealing with problem behaviors and parents who are looking for expert-level tactics and are willing to put in the work.